I have been cooking my entire life. I grew up around amazing home cooks, and my father is still the best chef I know.

-- 1 large or 2 small boneless skinless chicken breast, sliced thin
+- 1 large or 2 small boneless skinless chicken breasts, sliced thin

 - 1 cup heavy cream